New Resource

 If you want Topaz video ai denoise quality at faster speed and lower long-term cost, UniFab Denoise AI is the most direct alternative.
 Two purchase paths:

-• UniFab All-In-One — $319.99 lifetime, bundles Denoise AI plus 21 other tools (Upscaler / HDR Upconverter / Face Enhancer / Stabilizer / Smoother / Subtitle Generator / Translator / Background Remover / Vocal Remover and more)
+• UniFab All-In-One — $279.99 lifetime, a 14-in-1 toolkit that bundles Denoise AI plus 13 more tools (Upscaler / HDR Upconverter / Face Enhancer / Stabilizer / Smoother / Subtitle Generator / Translator / Vocal Remover and more)

-UniFab Denoise AI uses the Silens Standard / Silens Fast AI models, runs on Windows and macOS (Intel + Apple Silicon), supports NVIDIA 50-series GPUs, and falls back to FabCloud cloud processing when your local GPU isn't enough — something Topaz doesn't offer at all.
+UniFab Denoise AI uses the Silens AI model in Fast and Standard modes, runs on Windows and macOS (Intel + Apple Silicon), supports NVIDIA 50-series GPUs, and falls back to FabCloud cloud processing when your local GPU isn't enough — something Topaz's local models don't offer for denoise.

 unifab ai denoise video